gabezurita/learn-to-program/README.md

 * Typing code is an important aspect of learning to program.
 Do not copy/paste solutions you find on the internet, be sure to type them out.

 * [Stack Overflow](https://stackoverflow.com/) - Search the error message you’re getting + stackoverflow on a google search.
-If there are no posts around your error message, feel free to ask for help.
+If there are no posts around your error message, feel free to ask for help on a new post.
+[Here's some guidelines on how ask for help on Stack Overflow](https://stackoverflow.com/help/how-to-ask).

 * Don’t be afraid to reference (or even simply explore) the [documentation](http://devdocs.io/ruby~2.4/) of the language you’re studying!